PraveenBabuAvva/Proj3999/Extended project report /Requirement/readme.md

 # **Project Requirements**

+## **High-Level Requirements**
+1. Develop an advanced algorithm for low-light image enhancement using Retinex theory.
+2. Ensure the preservation of natural colors, edges, and details in enhanced images.
+3. Minimize common issues such as halo artifacts, unnatural color rendering, and information loss.
+4. Integrate Beta Hyperbolic Secant Distribution (BHSD) for improved illumination parameter estimation.
+5. Prepare deliverables including:
+   - Research abstract.
+   - Code implementation.
+   - PPT presentation and poster for project review.

+---

+## **Low-Level Requirements**
+1. Implement the Retinex-based algorithm in MATLAB with a focus on dynamic illumination adjustments.
+2. Use Gaussian filters to estimate and normalize illumination.
+3. Apply weighted guided filters to suppress halo artifacts and enhance edge preservation.
+4. Conduct a literature survey on existing low-light image enhancement techniques.
+5. Prepare a comparison of proposed methods with existing techniques to demonstrate improvements.
+6. Develop modular and reusable code for future scalability.
+7. Create visually appealing and informative posters and presentations for effective communication of results.

+---
+# **Non-Functional Requirements**

 ## **Hardware Requirements**
 1. High-performance computer or laptop for coding and simulation.
 2. Adequate storage (minimum 500GB) for saving large datasets and project files.